lionelmace/ibmcloud-training/lab7-devops/tekton/README.md

-And click on the Route link to the application:
+And click on the Route link to the application and see the new version of the application!

 ![image-20211116085523421](images/image-20211116085523421.png)